 23andMe, the ancestry genetic testing company, received the nod from the Food and Drug Administration (FDA) to provide Direct To Consumer (DTC) health reports early in 2017.

-These reports inform customers about their genetic predisposition to certain diseases and conditions.
+These reports inform customers about their genetic predisposition to certain diseases and conditions, that may or may not exist in the family history.

 That was the first time the FDA approved a direct-to-consumer genetic test.